 To assist with developing a common language regarding assessment with the Division, the Assessment team has developed a Division Assessment Language document which helps define common terms surrounding student engagement and outcome constructs.
 This document is a resource when adding to or updating department Assessment Maps.

 One of the most critical pieces of assessment is tracking our programs and services as well as who is engaging in those services.
 The Division’s Assessment team along with SALT has developed a protocol to address programming and data collection in the Student Engagement and Tracking Policy.
 As a general standard, FAU Student Affairs & Enrollment Management utilizes Owl Central to track student engagement and Baseline to deliver both formative and summative assessment.
 Access to Owl Central can be granted by the Director of Student Activities and Involvement (Donald Van Pelt).
 If you are not sure how OwlCentral works you can visit here for the Mobile Check-in tutorial or here for the other methods of check-in.
 Baseline access can be granted by the Assessment team once your department Director emails the Director of Assessment and Cc’s your SALT member.
 Further details are outlined in the policy.

 While collecting data is a primary responsibility of departments, the Assessment team supports the Division through varying types of data analyses.
 Please see the Services section to learn more about how the Assessment team can assist your department.

 Department Annual Report

-Each department within the Division of Student Affairs is responsible for producing an annual report that is completed in two phases: 1) Part 1- Key Performance Indicators (KPIs), and 2) Goals and Outcomes.
+Each department within the Division of Student Affairs & Enrollment Management is responsible for producing an annual report that is completed in two phases: 1) Part 1- Key Performance Indicators (KPIs), and 2) Goals and Outcomes.
 Please click to view the Annual Reporting Templates.
 Click here to view prior Department Annual Reports.

 Division Annual Report